 There have been several changes in our system since the migration from Microkey to Stages.
-One of them is what we used to call Invalid alarms.
-In Stages, they’re now called ‘Undefined’ and they happen much less frequently thanks to some of the neat capabilities Stages comes with inherently.
+One of them is what we use to call Invalid Alarms.
+Now using Stages, they’re called ‘Undefined’ and they happen much less frequently thanks to some of the neat capabilities Stages comes equipped with.

-It’s important to know that Undefined Alarms are taken very seriously by our Central Station staff because they are trained from the beginning to realize that an Undefined Alarm, though it comes in as a trouble to the alarm stacks, there is always the possibility that it is an actual alarm, and not just a coding or processing glitch or error.
-It’s also key to note that Undefined/Invalid alarms are only dispatched on if the signal is, in fact, an obvious coding error.
+It’s important to know that Undefined Alarms are taken very seriously by our Central Station operators.
+They are trained from the beginning to realize that an Undefined Alarm, though it comes in as a trouble to the alarm stacks, has the possibility to be an actual alarm, and not just a coding, processing glitch or error.
+It’s also key to note that Undefined/Invalid Alarms are only dispatched on if the signal is, in fact, an obvious coding error.
 For example–if an ‘E110’ came in as an undefined signal, our operators are educated to recognize that this is a fire code coming in via Contact ID, and needs to be treated as a fire.

 What steps do we take to decipher the actions the Operators need to take?
 We’re so glad you asked…